samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 3/read.md

 ### We will be using Health analytics data
-EXAMPLE CODE SNIPPET to investigate measure in our dataset 'HEALTH ANALYTICS DATA'

 #### hack - shift + enter automaticlly formats sequel on sql pad

-example of sql code snippets to investigate health data include :-
+EXAMPLE CODE SNIPPET to investigate measure in our dataset 'HEALTH ANALYTICS DATA' :-
 ##### 1
 - SELECT * FROM health.user_logs